canonical/pebble/README.md

         # greater than this value, it is capped to this value.
 Default is
         # half a minute ("30s").
         backoff-limit: <duration>

+# (Optional) A list of health checks managed by this configuration layer.
+checks:
+    <check name>:
+        # (Required) Control how this check definition is combined with any
+        # other pre-existing definition with the same name in the Pebble plan.
+        #
+        # The value 'merge' will ensure that values in this layer specification
+        # are merged over existing definitions, whereas 'replace' will entirely
+        # override the existing check spec in the plan with the same name.
+        override: merge | replace

+        # (Optional) Check level, which can be used for filtering checks when
+        # calling the checks API or health endpoint.
+For the health endpoint,
+        # ready implies alive.
+        level: alive | ready

+        # (Optional) Check is run every time this period (time interval)
+        # elapses.
+Must not be zero.
+Default is "10s".
+        period: <duration>

+        # (Optional) If this time elapses before each check has finished, it
+        # is cancelled and considered to have failed.
+Must not be less than
+        # the period, and must not be zero.
+Default is "3s".
+        timeout: <duration>

+        # (Optional) Number of times the check must in a row to be considered
+        # failing and to trigger the on-check-failure action.
+Default 3.
+        failures: <failure threshold>

+        # Type-specific check configuration is below.
+Note that one (and only
+        # one) of the "http", "tcp", or "exec" objects must be specified.

+        # Configures an HTTP check, which is successful if a GET to the
+        # specified URL returns a 20x status code.
+        http:
+            # (Required) URL to fetch, for example "https://example.com/foo".
+            url: <full URL>

+            # (Optional) Map of HTTP headers to send with the request.
+            headers:
+                <name>: <value>

+        # Configures a TCP port check, which is successful if the specified
+        # TCP port is listening and we can successfully open it.
+Nothing is
+        # sent to the port.
+        tcp:
+            # (Required) Port number to open.
+            port: <port number>

+            # (Optional) Hostname to use.
+Default is "localhost".
+            host: <host name>

+        # Configures a command execution check, which is successful if running
+        # the specified command returns a zero exit code.
+        exec:
+            # (Required) Command line to execute.
+The command is executed
+            # directly; use "/bin/sh -c '...'" to run via the shell.
+            command: <commmand>

+            # (Optional) A list of key/value pairs defining environment
+            # variables that should be set when running the command.
+            environment:
+                <name>: <value>

+            # (Optional) Username for starting command as a different user.
+It
+            # is an error if the user doesn't exist.
+            user: <username>

+            # (Optional) User ID for starting command as a different user.
+If
+            # both user and user-id are specified, the user's UID must match
+            # user-id.
+            user-id: <uid>

+            # (Optional) Group name for starting command as a different user.
+            # It is an error if the group doesn't exist.
+            group: <group name>

+            # (Optional) Group ID for starting command as a different user.
+If
+            # both group and group-id are specified, the group's GID must
+            # match group-id.
+            group-id: <gid>

+            # (Optional) Working directory to run command in.
+            working-dir: <directory>
 ```

 ## API and clients